pgherveou/gulp-awspublish/README.md

 create a through stream, that push files to s3. publish take a `header` object that add or override existing s3 headers.

-Files that go through the stream get extra properties s3.path: s3 path s3.etag: file etag s3.state: publication state (create, update, cache or skip) s3.headers: s3 headers for this file
+Files that go through the stream receive extra properties
+  - s3.path: s3 path
+  - s3.etag: file etag
+  - s3.state: publication state (create, update, cache or skip)
+  - s3.headers: s3 headers for this file

 Defaults headers are:
   - x-amz-acl: public-read